-East Lancashire Railway is welcoming the incredibly iconic Flying Scotsman back to the tracks following the unfortunate coronavirus related cancellations of their Santa Specials in December.
+This summer, East Lancashire Railway is welcoming the incredibly iconic Flying Scotsman back to the tracks following the unfortunate coronavirus related cancellations at Easter.

-The one-off trips are taking place over Easter Weekend (between Good Friday – 2 April 2021 and Easter Monday – 6 April) and are the first opportunity for members of the public to experience the Flying Scotsman in 2021.
+The one-off trips are taking place between 29 August and 5 September are the first opportunity for members of the public to experience the Flying Scotsman in 2021.

 Locomotive No. 60103 – Flying Scotsman really is the stuff of legends.
 Not least because, incredibly, it was the world’s first steam train to officially travel at 100 miles per hour, subsequently securing its pivotal place in British rail history.